TechneWare/SmarterMail.Cli/README.md

 - A REST client for the Smarter Mail Server API
 - A simple command line utility to manage an IP Black List on a SmarterMail server using the server's API

-Both projects have the potential to be extended and provide more features and automation against a Smarter Mail server than simply managing the blocklist.
-However, I created this initial version to solve my use case: automated blocklist management.
+Both projects have the potential to be extended and provide more features and automation against a Smarter Mail server than simply managing the block-list.
+However, I created this initial version to solve my use case: automated block-list management.

 See: [Initial Results](https://github.com/TechneWare/SmarterMail.Cli/discussions/1)